Minoration via Mixed Volumes and Cover's Problem for General Channels: From Cover's Problem to Soft-Minoration

 \end{proof}

 Next, we shall sequentially introduce a number of functions.
-Roughly speaking, a small gap between $R$ and $C(\infty)$ is implied if the first function is shown to vanish as its argument tends to zero.
-This is in turn implied by the same vanishing property of the second function, and so on, which eventually leads to a form tractable by the tools we developed.
+Roughly speaking, $H(\uZ\vert \uY)-R_0=O(C(\infty)-R)$ is implied if the first function is shown to vanish as its argument tends to zero.
+The latter is in turn implied by the same vanishing property of the second function, and so on, which eventually leads to a form tractable by geometric tools.